walmartlabs/concord-website/docs/api/repository.md

 # {{ page.title }}

-A repository resource to manage repositories associated with a project.

-The REST API provides support for a number of operations:
+Concord projects have one or multiple associated repositories.
+The `repository` API supports a number of operations on the project specific repositories:

 - [Create a Repository](#create-repository)
 - [Update a Repository](#update-repository)